cditsolutions/d9_gmap_store_locator/README.txt

 SUMMARY - Store Locator
 ========================
-The Store Locator module provides a simple way to add the stores and display them in google map with configurable InfoWindow & List.
+Store Locator module provides a simple way to add the stores and display them in google map with configurable InfoWindow & List.